Fire and rescue services

 If you want to get married in Jordan, check the legal requirements before you travel.
 Contact the Jordanian Embassy in Canberra for advice.

 If you commit a crime, punishments can be harsh by Australian standards.
-For certain crimes, authorities can sentence you to death.
+For certain crimes, authorities can sentence you to death though there is currently a moratorium on the death penalty in place in Jordan.
 These include terrorism, murder, treason and rape of a minor.

 You may face hard labour for some offences, such as causing personal injury or property damage.

-Authorities may imprison you if you do any of the following:
+Authorities may detain you if you do any of the following:

 Research local laws before you travel.